 4. Navigate to Staking

-Most platforms will require you to choose your staking duration (like creating a fixed bank account), which shows how long your ADA tokens will be locked away.
+Most platforms will require you to choose your staking duration (like creating a fixed bank account), which shows how long your ADA tokens will be locked up.
 If you withdraw the token before the expiry of the selected period, your stake will be considered null, and therefore no rewards will be earned.

 Best ADA Staking Pools